scmathew/learning-kotlin/README.md

 ### Classes
 - Package and folder names do not have to strictly match like in Java
-    - no real good reason to do this
+    - no real good reason to not have them match though
 - Class name and file name do not have to strictly match either